 - The following is the scientific classification or taxonomy of kiwi birds:

 - Great spotted kiwi or Roroa (Apteryx haastii) is the largest kiwi bird species that is distributed in New Zealand.

-- Little spotted kiwi (Apteryx owenii) is a smallest kiwi species distributed in the Kapiti Island.
+- Little spotted kiwi (Apteryx owenii) is the smallest kiwi species distributed on Kapiti Island.

 - Okarito kiwi or the rowi (Apteryx rowi) is a slightly smaller species distributed in the South Island of New Zealand.
 It was first identified as a new species of kiwi bird in 1994.

 - Southern brown kiwi, Tokeoka, or common kiwi (Apteryx australis) is a common species of kiwi.
-It is also distributed in the South Island of New Zealand.
+It is also distributed on the South Island of New Zealand.

 - North Island brown kiwi (Apteryx mantelli) is the most common species of kiwi birds.
-It is distributed in the North Island of New Zealand.
+It is distributed on the North Island of New Zealand.

 Evolution of Kiwi Bird